-Born in London and trained at the RNCM, mezzo soprano Flora McIntosh has already attracted attention and praise for her ‘wonderfully rich’ voice and her committed and convincing characterisation.
+London born Flora McIntosh has already attracted wide attention and praise for her ‘wonderfully rich’ mezzo soprano, ‘thrilling’ stage presence and ‘vivid’ characterisation.

 During her training at the RNCM Flora was the winner of the Anne Ziegler Award and Ricordi Prize for Opera and received generous support from the Peter Moores Foundation and the Countess of Munster Musical Trust.
 She has participated in masterclasses with, amongst others, Della Jones, Jane Eaglen and Malcolm Martineau.
 Flora is a Samling Foundation scholar and currently studies with Arwel Treharne Morgan.

 Future plans include Popova in Walton’s THE BEAR (UK Mastersingers) and a nationwide tour of MARIA STUARDA with OperaUpClose.

 Flora is represented worldwide by Neil Dalrymple at Music International http://musicint.co.uk/opera-performer/flora-mcintosh/